darrylgit/bootstrap4-reflections/section3.md

 * _justify-content-center_: Center align
 * _justify-content-end_: Right align
 * _flex-column_: A column
-* _nav-fill_: Makes the nav a block and gives each object an equal fill
+* _nav-fill_: Makes the nav a block and gives each item an equal fill

 Nav with dropdown: